Campaign-Buddy/campaign-buddy-packages/README.md

 	- Model needs to describe how to generate wizard UI for creating various entities
 - [ ] Multi pane UI component package (can copy from previous project?)
 - [ ] File system component (may live in main campaign buddy app project)

+## Design Philosophy

+Below are some design philosophies which should guide code design and contribution.

+### Backend agnosticism

+Frontend packages should be developed agnostic to any particular backend system implementations.
+Packages and components that need backend functionality should describe the minimum backend API surface needed as an interface in the `@campaign-buddy/frontend-types` package.
+It is okay for the frontend and the backend to share *concepts*, but no frontend components should ever be making API requests directly.

+### Focused packages

+Frontend packages should have a clear and defined purpose and should be broken down into smaller, reusable, logical pieces if possible.
+Each frontend package should be able to grow organically and independently from any packages that depend on it.
+If the scope of a package can't be succinctly and comprehensively expressed in a sentence or two, then it's probably too broad and can be broken up more.